 When the established age of the build is more than 25 years, the score is doubled.
-Nevertheless if there are substantial external modifications (proportional to the size of the boat) effected in the last 25 years, the score may be increased by 50% with a rounding off to the greater whole point.
-In the absence of official documents or photos scored points x 1.5 scored points x 2.0 in dated publications, the age may be estimated from objective elements (engine, design of the boat, structural particulars etc...) without going back to the precise year, and the score based on the estimated age. may be increased by a maximum of 50%.
+Nevertheless, if there are substantial external modifications (proportional to the size of the boat) effected in the last 25 years, the score may be increased by 50% with a rounding off to the greater whole point.
+In the absence of official documents or photos in dated publications, the age may be estimated from objective elements (engine, design of the boat, structural particulars etc...) without going back to the precise year, and the score based on the estimated age. may be increased by a maximum of 50%.